z-open/zerv-core/README.md

 Options are the following:

 - refresh: to provide a function that returns a token, based on a payload.
-There is a function by default that adds the token duration (dur) to the payload and sets the token expiration.
+There is a function by default that returns a JWT sign token.

 - claim: to provide a function that returns a claim based on a user

 - secret: the value to compute the jwt token if the default generation is used;

-- disposalInterval: value in seconds, interval between attempt to dispose expired token from the black list (get rid of expired token since they can not be reused anyway)
+- disposalInterval: value in minutes, interval between attempt to dispose revoked token from the black list (get rid of expired token since they can not be reused anyway)

-- tokenExpiresInMins: duration of the session token (long life) if the refresh option is not provided.
+- tokenExpiresInMins: duration of the session token (long life).

+- maxInactiveTimeInMinsForInactiveSession: duration before an inactive local   user session is destroyed (and all associated resources released) on the server.
+A browser might lose its socket connections which would lead the local user session to be inactive in the server.
+A browser might disconnect temporarily due to network instability, browser being put in the background, OS standby, etc...
+If the browser reconnects quickly, the session is set back to active without the need to reload resources or cache.
+By default, the value is 10 minutes.

 - getTenantId: to provide a function which receives the payload as a parameter.
 This function shall return a promise that returns the tenantId.
 When a token is created, the tenant id will be obtained via this function and stored in the socket instance.